-Key Measure 1(b): Number of POAC patient a dmissions avoided at Emergency Care

-Expected Performance Baseline 6375 July 2012 Target 7650 Expected performance The number of POAC patient admissions avoided at

-0373 7030 EC will increase.

-Rationale re that of growing demand in acute hospital admissions which

-in the position n of not being able tion growth since 2007.
-If the status quo remains, the DHB is to have enough inpatient beds to meet the needs of the e Key Risks, Section 2.4.

-Care (POAC) programme is one of our key strategies for

-reducing the demand on hospital-based care and the expansion of POAC will be one of the key areas undertaken by our primary care partners, the Greater Auckland Integrated Health Network (GAIHN).

-The figure below shows the DHB's rising EC attendances (red line) and the inpatient hospital admissions (green line) against our POAC attendances avoided (blue line).
-We can infer that the red and green lines would be much steeper if there was no investment in POAC.

-EC Attendances, IP ward admits, POAC referred avoidable admissions

-10000 0 90000

-80000 70000 -

-60000

-50000

-30000

-10000

-FY07 FY08 FY09 FY10

-- ← EC Vols ← POAC avoid

-Source: CMDI HB Board Dashboar d
+Key Measure 1(b): Number of POAC patient a dmissions avoided at Emergency Care Expected Performance Baseline July 2012 Target Expected performance 1 Griormanos 6375 The number of POAC patient admissions avoided at EC will increase .
+Rationale has been risin in the position population it s The Primary reducing the control of the primary reducing the primary reducing the control of the primary reducing the control of the primary reducing the primary reducing the control of the primary reducing g faster than popula n of not being able ervices by 2013.
+Se Options for Acute demand on hospital- re that of growing demand in acute hospital admissions which ation growth since 2007.
+If the status quo remains, the DHB is the to have enough inpatient beds to meet the needs of the exercise Key Risks, Section 2.4.
+Care (POAC) programme is one of our key strategies for based care and the expansion of POAC will be one of the key care partners, the Greater Auckland Integrated Health Network admissions (g the red and gr reen line) against o een lines would be i S's rising EC attendances (red line) and the inpatient hospital bur POAC attendances avoided (blue line).
+We can infer that much steeper if there was no investment in POAC.
+IP ward admits, POAC referred avoidable admissions 100006 90000 80000 70000 60000 50000 • 40000 30000 20000 10000 • FY07 FY08 FY09 FY10 → EC Vols → IP wd adt → POAC avoid Source: CMDI HB Board Dashboar d

-Key Measure 1(c): The life expectancy gap between Maaori and Pacific and non-Maaori and non-Pacific Expected Performance Baseline July 2012 Target Expected performance .
-Griorinanos Maaori 8 years Pacific 5 years Reduce current rate The life expectancy gap between Maaori and Pacific and non- Pacific 5 years Maaori and non-Pacific will reduce Rationale Life expectancy at birth is a key indicator of health status.
-As outlined in Section 1.1.2, Maaori people living in Counties Manukau have a life expectancy at birth of 8 years less than their European and Other Counties Manukau residents whilst Pacific people in Counties Manukau have a life expectancy at birth of 5 years less than their European and Other Counties Manukau residents.
-These disparities are mirrored in many other markers of ill health.
-If the DHB is to improve the health status of the population it is important that we focus on reducing some of the disparities in health outcomes faced by our Maaori and Pacific populations.
-As such, the life expectancy gap between Maaori and Pacific and non-Maaori and non-Pacific is an important point of focus for the DHB as a marker of the impact we are making in reducing health inequalities.
-For trend graphs see Secti on 1.1.2 under Life E xpectancy.
+Key Measure 1(c): The life expectancy 1(c): The life expectancy gap between Maaori and Pacific and non-Maaori and non-Pacific Expected Baseline July 2012 Target Expected performance Performance Maaori 8 years Pacific 5 years Reduce current rate The life expectancy gap between Maaori and Pacific and non-Maaori and non-Pacific will reduce Rationale people living in Counties European and Other Coun Manukau have a li ties Manukau resider health status.
+As outlined in Section fe expectancy at birth of 8 years nts whilst Pacific people in Counties than their European and Other Counties less than their Manukau have health status of the popula health outcomes faced by between Maaori and Pacif ation it is important the our Maaori and Paci ic and non-Maaori ar pact we are making in markers of ill health.
+If the DHB is hat we focus on reducing some of to cific populations.
+As such, the life and non-Pacific is an important point in reducing health inequalities. he disparities in expectancy gap